adikabintang/kolor-di-dinding/os/linux_process_and_signal.md

 `strace` captures and records all system calls made by a process and the signals received by the process.

-For example, to see what system calls a program `df` calls, we can use `strace ls -h`
+For example, to see what system calls a program `ls` calls, we can use `strace ls -h`